Evidence-based medicine: Evidence-based guidelines and policies

 David M. Eddy first began to use the term 'evidence-based' in 1987 in workshops and a manual commissioned by the Council of Medical Specialty Societies to teach formal methods for designing clinical practice guidelines.
 The manual was eventually published by the American College of Physicians.
-Eddy first published the term 'evidence-based' in March 1990, in an article in the Journal of the American Medical Association that laid out the principles of evidence-based guidelines and population-level policies, which Eddy described as "explicitly describing the available evidence that pertains to a policy and tying the policy to evidence instead of standard-of-care practices or the beliefs of experts.
+Eddy first published the term 'evidence-based' in March 1990, in an article in the Journal of the American Medical Association (JAMA) that laid out the principles of evidence-based guidelines and population-level policies, which Eddy described as "explicitly describing the available evidence that pertains to a policy and tying the policy to evidence instead of standard-of-care practices or the beliefs of experts.
 The pertinent evidence must be identified, described, and analyzed.
 The policymakers must determine whether the policy is justified by the evidence.
 A rationale must be written."
 He discussed evidence-based policies in several other papers published in JAMA in the spring of 1990.
 Those papers were part of a series of 28 published in JAMA between 1990 and 1997 on formal methods for designing population-level guidelines and policies.